ivanamihalek/chinesevocab/README.md

 Alternatively,
 [Google Sheets](https://www.mamababymandarin.com/automatically-translate-english-to-chinese-with-google-sheets/)
-provides a cute trick to translate a shortish list like produced here.
+provides a cute trick to translate a shortish list like the oneproduced here.

 ## Testing
 Use `./run_tests.sh` from the top directory to run all tests at once.
 Alternatively cd to chinesevocab/tests